yambo-code/yambopy/docs/source/scheduler.rst

     s.add_command('yambo -F yambo.in')
     s.run()

-The class will read the environment to run the command from a ``config.json`` file present in ``~/.yambopy/config.json``.
 If the job is to be run through a scheduler (OAR or PBS), the script will submit a job to it with the indicated requirements.
-If the job is to be run locally using BASH, then the code will do that.
+If the job is to be run locally using BASH, then the code use ``os.system`` from the standard python distribution to do that

 The handling of the command is made using different python classes that define the different interfaces.
 There is one class per interface, and the currently implemented interfaces are OAR, PBS and BASH.
 Different interfaces can easily be added.
 We can for example create a class to run jobs remotely through ssh.

-The main goal is to create only one python script that says which code to execute and to be able to run it on different computers, schedulers and environments.
+The main goal is to have only one python script that says which code to execute and to be able to run it on different computers, schedulers and environments.
-For that we define a local configuration file that instructs schedulerpy how to run the jobs, be it through a scheduler or BASH.
+For that we specify the configuration in the local ``~/.yambopy/config.json`` file that instructs schedulerpy how to run the jobs, be it through a scheduler or BASH.

 Configurations file
 ----------------------------